Top 5 reasons why English teachers in Madrid complain about job offers

 Teaching English isn’t the most lucrative of professions.
 At least in Spain.

 Of course, it depends on the country.
-I guess if you go to Japan or China or the UAE you can rake in the big bucks.
+I suppose if you go to Japan or China or the UAE you can rake in the big bucks.

 A while ago, I got a really good offer from Yemen.